 - Free lifelong learning opportunities are part of the higher education system, along with degree education, paid adult education, and continuing education. - The Open University, continuing education, and made-to-order education should not, however, be a way to avoid the entrance exam system by paying.
-Degree students should not be directed to feebased education if the degree programme lacks the resources. - The Open University, continuing education, and made-to-order education must be kept separate. - Paying students cannot enjoy special privileges over other students. - Tampere University alumni must be automatically admitted to alumni studies after graduation so that they can flexibly update their skills during their careers. - Alumni studies will be free of charge. - The possibilities of individuals and companies to access continuing education will be promoted.
+Degree students should not be directed to feebased education if the degree programme lacks the resources. - The Open University, continuing education, and made-to-order education must be kept separate.
+Commercial education is also examined as a separate entity from degree education. - · Paying students cannot enjoy special privileges over other students. - Tampere University alumni must be automatically admitted to alumni studies after graduation so that they can flexibly update their skills. - Alumni studies will be free of charge. - A student can be accepted as an alumni student in the degree programme regardless of whether they have completed studies there before. - The possibilities of individuals and companies to access continuing education will be promoted. - The University interacts with citizens and enables educational encounters outside the university community, such as speaking events and learning events.